PolakiniO/WTouch/README.md

   -t STAMP             Parse STAMP in [[CC]YY]MMDDhhmm[.ss] format -r FILE              Use FILE's access/modification times
-      --               Treat all following arguments as literal paths -V, --version        Show version information
+      --               Treat all following arguments as literal paths -h, --help           Show this usage information
+  -V, --version        Show version information
   -P, --path           Show the resolved executable/script path
 ```

 If no `-a` or `-m` flag is specified, both access and modification times are updated to the current time by default.

+Invoking `wtouch` without any arguments now prints the same help text as `--help`, making it easier to discover available options.

 ## Potential future flags